 The Lancaster County Board of Elections recommends that all write-in candidates provide cards to voters with the candidate’s name clearly printed on the card.
 It is also recommended that the candidate ask the voter to print the name on the ballot exactly as it appears on the information card.
-The use of self-inking stamps or stickers as a means of voting for a write-in candidate, while not prohibited by law, is discouraged because of the potential for damage to the voting machines.
+The use of stickers is prohibited by Act 77 of 2019.
+Self-inking stamps as a means of voting for a write-in candidate, while not prohibited by law, are discouraged because of the potential for wet ink to transfer and damage the optical scan voting equipment.

 Once the election is concluded, the Board of Elections must certify the results.
 For write-in candidates, PA Election Code 25 P.S. § 3155 requires that the board must compute and certify votes exactly as the names were written on the ballot.
 The results of the certification process will appear on the Lancaster County website and be posted in the Registration Office.
 Election results are required to be certified on November 25, 2019.